-Nickelus F has had Richmond hiphop on his back for years.
-He’s released a string of underground albums, Vices, Triflin, Yellow Gold, YG2, and Trick Dice with Lil Ugly Mane, that have amassed him a large cult following.
+Nickelus F has had Richmond hip-hop on his back for years.
+He’s released a string of underground albums, Vices, Triflin, Yellow Gold, YG2, and Trick Dice with Lil Ugly Mane, that has amassed him a large cult following.
 In 2018, he released his latest album, Stuck, which took the internet by storm and spread like wildfire amongst fans.
-On the heels of the albums success, he toured the country leaving stages and venues in shambles from his high energy stage show.
+On the heels of the success of the album, he toured the country leaving stages and venues in shambles from his high-energy stage show.

 The event will be moderated by Robertson School adjunct professor Hailey Spencer.
 She is an alumna of Brigham Young University for undergrad and VCU for graduate school.
 She has 10 years of industry experience with an emphasis on digital media and influencer relations.
 She has been teaching at VCU since 2014.

 The Speaker Series event is free and open to the public.
 Seating will be available on a first-come basis.
 The doors to the theater will open at 5:30 p.m.